-The course structure during your training year is split between time at University, with School Direct partners and three high quality teaching placements over two schools.
-During your school placement you will have an experienced and supportive mentor in school and cover teaching practice across the varied age ranges.
+The course structure during your training year is split between time at university, with school direct delivery partners and three high quality teaching placements over two schools.
+During your school placement you will have an experienced, supportive mentor in school and cover teaching practice across the varied age ranges.

-Taught sessions with School Direct partners link theory with practice and prepare you for your teaching placements and completion of your assignments.
-These sessions introduce you to the principles and theory of good teaching practice and prepare you for your placements.
+Taught sessions are with school direct partners for the Maths and English strands and are delivered at the university by current practising subject specialist teachers from our schools, they will link theory with practice.
+University specialist deliver the other primary stands and prepare you for completion of your assignments.
+All these sessions introduce you to the principles and theory of good teaching practice in preparation for your teaching placements.

 Your progress will be assessed throughout the course by your personal tutor, school-based mentors and other University tutors.